 Chameleons are known for many of their unique qualities including their sticky projectile tongues, their eyes that move independently from each other, and possibly the most fascinating of them all, their ability to change the color of their skin.
 But how do they change colors?
 Can they match any surrounding?
 And why do they change colors?
 The ability to morph into your surroundings has been attempted by humans for years and often mimicked by hunters, military, and teenagers sneaking out of the house.

 But few have the abilities that our beloved chameleons possess.
-They don't have just one camouflage pattern but they are able to change and adapt to their environments by utilizing their extremely special skin cells.
+They don't have just one camouflage pattern, but they can change and adapt to their environments by utilizing their extremely special skin cells.

 Television commercials, shows, and movies claim that chameleons can magically change their skin colors to match whatever they are standing on almost instantly.
 But while there is some truth to this magic, chameleons have limitations to the colors they can become and cannot match just anything.